starchturrets/windows-shenanigans/guide.md

 - [ ] Make Sure everything is up to date!
 - [ ] Keep Camera / Mic / Location off when not in use
-- [ ] Consider using a non admin user
+- [ ] Set UAC to the max, and consider using a non admin user
 - [ ] Make sure whatever exploit mitigations that are supported by the hardware are on, see Controlled Folder Access as well
-- [ ] Using VMs to run untrusted executables (Hyper V / MDAG / Windows Sandbox)
+- [ ] Use VMs to run untrusted executables (Hyper V / MDAG / Windows Sandbox)
-- [ ] Use attack surface reduction rules to harden Office, disable VBAs.
+- [ ] Use attack surface reduction rules to harden Office, disable VBA macros.
 - [ ] Configure Bitlocker
+- [ ] Apply the BlackLotus secure boot revocations
+- [ ] Use admx group policies to improve Edge security

 # Keep Everything Updated

 Check your Windows Update settings page regularly, especially on the second Tuesday of each month, as Microsoft usually releases security updates then ("Patch Tuesday").